 The D.C.
 Spriestersbach Dissertation Prize was established to recognize excellence in doctoral research.
-Each year the winners of the D.C.
-Spriestersbach Dissertation Prize become the University of Iowa's nominee in the national competition for the Council of Graduate Schools/University Microfilms International Distinguished Dissertation Award.
+Each year, a winner of the D.C.
+Spriestersbach Dissertation Prize is eligible to become the University of Iowa's nominee in the national competition for the Council of Graduate Schools/University Microfilms International Distinguished Dissertation Award.

-Prizes are awarded annually in two of four broad disciplinary areas-Humanities and the Fine Arts, Mathematical and Physical Sciences and Engineering, Biological Sciences, and Social Sciences.
+Spriestersbach prizes are awarded annually in two of four broad disciplinary areas-Humanities and Fine Arts, Mathematical and Physical Sciences and Engineering, Biological and Life Sciences, and Social Sciences.
 The Graduate College, in turn, holds two D.C.
 Spriestersbach Prize competitions in the areas specified by the Council of Graduate Schools.

-To be eligible, a student must have received the doctorate, or completed all doctoral degree requirements (includes having the final deposit of the dissertation cleared through the Graduate College) between July 1, 2011 and June 30, 2013.
+To be eligible, a student must have received the doctorate or completed all doctoral degree requirements (includes having the final deposit of the dissertation cleared through the Graduate College) between July 1, 2018 and June 30, 2020.

 Nominees' dissertations should represent highly original work that is an unusually significant contribution to their fields.
 Subcommittees chosen by the Graduate College will review the nominations and select recipients of the prize.
 See a list of past winners and their dissertation titles.

 Recipients of the D.C.
 Spriestersbach Prize are honored in the spring at a special reception held in conjunction with the James F. Jakobsen Graduate Research Conference, organized by the Graduate Student Senate.
 At that time, winners are presented with $2,500, an award certificate, and a copy of Spriestersbach's book, "The Way It Was."